The Leading Independent

 Faculty

-Across its seven disciplinary groups, the school employs more than 100 full-time professors, in addition to approximately 70 affiliates and visiting professors.
-These professors help manage the school’s five research centers, which cover topics ranging from business and the environment to corporate governance and performance.
+Across its seven disciplinary groups, the school employs more than 100 full-time professors, in addition to nearly 130 affiliates and visiting professors.
+These professors help manage the school’s 15 research centers and initiatives, which cover topics ranging from business and the environment to leadership and organization.

 Curriculum

-Yale SOM’s MBA program is designed to be completed over four semesters of 12 weeks each, with students completing an internship during the summer between the first and second years.
-Each semester is divided into two six-week quarters; while the majority of electives last an entire semester, all core courses and some electives last only one quarter.
-Professors at Yale SOM use the “Raw Case” approach, which challenges small teams of students to analyze real-world case studies using data, news reports, and interviews.
+Yale SOM’s MBA program is designed to be completed over four semesters of approximately 16 weeks each, with students completing an internship during the summer between the first and second years.
+Each semester is divided into two eight-week quarters; while the majority of electives last an entire semester, all core courses and some electives last only one quarter.
+Professors at Yale SOM emphasize the “raw” case approach, which challenges small teams of students to analyze real-world case studies using data, news reports, and interviews.

 All first-year students are required to complete Yale’s core curriculum, which is made up of two segments.
-The first segment, Orientation to Management, lasts for seven weeks and teaches students the basics of business disciplines such as economics, accounting, management, data analysis and decision-making.
+The first segment, Orientation to Management, lasts for about seven weeks and teaches students foundational business disciplines such as economics, accounting, management, data analysis, decision-making and negotiation.
 Rather than focusing on disciplinary topics, the next segment, Organizational Perspectives, is team-taught and designed to help students look at the business world in an integrated manner by examining different internal and external roles.
-Organizational Perspectives runs for two quarters and is comprised of 10 courses.
+Organizational Perspectives runs for three quarters and is comprised of 10 courses.
 During spring break, each first-year student fulfills an international experience requirement by going on one of several faculty-led fieldtrips to various international destinations.

 In order to graduate, each MBA student must earn 72 units of coursework.
-Thirty-two and a half of these are achieved by completing the core curriculum; the remaining 39.5 are fulfilled through elective courses.
-First-year students take four units of electives in the spring semester, and the second-year curriculum is comprised entirely of electives.
+Thirty and a half of these are achieved by completing the core curriculum; the remaining 41.5 are fulfilled through elective courses.
+First-year students can begin taking electives in the spring semester, and the second-year curriculum is comprised entirely of electives.
 In addition to the wide variety of electives offered through Yale SOM, MBA students may fulfill their elective requirement by cross-registering for courses offered at other schools within Yale University.
 Students may also study abroad at one of Yale SOM’s international exchange partner schools during the fall or spring semester of their second year.

 Other MBA Degree Options

-In addition to its two-year full-time MBA program, Yale SOM offers an Executive MBA program for leaders in the asset management, healthcare, or sustainability sectors.
-The school has joined with Yale Law School to offer three-year and four-year MBA/JD programs.
-There are nine other joint degree options available, through which students can earn their MBA as well as a degree from another Yale graduate school.
-These include, among others, an MBA/MPH with the Yale School of Public Health, an MBA/MD with the Yale School of Medicine, and an MBA/MA in Global Affairs with the Jackson Institute for Global Affairs.
+In addition to its two-year full-time MBA program, Yale SOM offers an Executive MBA program for leaders with the option to focus on asset management, healthcare, or sustainability sectors.
+The school has joined with Yale Law School to offer a four-year MBA/JD program.
+There are 10 other joint degree options available, through which students can earn their MBA as well as a degree from another Yale graduate school.
+These include, among others, an MBA/MPH with the Yale School of Public Health, an MBA/MD with the Yale School of Medicine, and an MBA/MPP in Global Affairs with the Jackson Institute for Global Affairs.

 Core Courses at Yale SOM